Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Proofs of Main Results

 \begin{subproof}[Proof of Claim \ref{linexp}] Using the logic from Equation \ref{lindiaglb} as well as the fact that $r_1 \in B_{y, 1}^{(t)}$ and $r_2 \in B_{y, 2}^{(t)}$ (i.e. we are considering weights in the linear regime of $\relu$ for each feature), we get:

 Now since we took $N$ sufficiently large in Assumption \ref{as1}, by concentration for bounded random variables we can replace the expressions on the RHS above with their expected values, as the deviation will be within $O\left(P \delta_4^{\alpha}(\log k)^{\alpha - 1}\right)$ (with probability $1 - O(1/k)$, consistent with our setting).
-However, the expectations will be over all of the random variables $\beta_u$ for $u \in [k]$, not just the classes $s$ and $y$ being mixed (or in the case of the second term above, just the class $y$).

-Fortunately, we observe that for the mixed point random variable $z_{y, s}$, the $\beta_u$ for $u \neq y, s$ can only show up in the feature noise patches of $z_{y, s}$.
-Thus, by an identical calculation to the one controlling the feature noise contribution to the gradient above (once again, refer to Equation \ref{lindiaglb}), we see that we may consider the expectation over just $\beta_y$ and $\beta_s$ while marginalizing out the other random variables and staying within the error term above, thereby obtaining Equation \ref{efullgrad}. \end{subproof}
+The expectations will be over all of the random variables $\beta_{u, p}$ for $u \in [k]$, not just the summation random variables $\beta_y$ and $\beta_s$.
+However, we observe that for the mixed point random variable $z_{y, s}$, the $\beta_{u, p}$ for $u \neq y, s$ can only show up in the feature noise patches of $z_{y, s}$.
+By the same logic as the calculation controlling the feature noise contribution to the gradient above (once again, the relevant calculation is in Equation \ref{lindiaglb}), the contribution from these terms to the expectations will be within the last asymptotic term of Equation \ref{lingradub}.
+Thus, similar to Equations \ref{a1} and \ref{a2}, we again abuse notation and write the expectations in Equation \ref{efullgrad} with respect to only the variables $\beta_y$ and $\beta_s$ to indicate this.